rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 # that download_updates must also be yes for the update to be applied.
 apply_updates = yes

-# Maximum amout of time to randomly sleep, in minutes.
+# Maximum amount of time to randomly sleep, in minutes.
 The program
 # will sleep for a random amount of time between 0 and random_sleep
 # minutes before running.
 This is useful for e.g. staggering the
 # times that multiple systems will access update servers.
 If